News & Events

 Roman J. Witt Visiting Artists

 Roman J. Witt Visits are offered to bring a unique artistic experience to the A&D community.
-The Witt Visitor comes to work at the school, give workshops for students, and participate in critiques and classroom visits.
-Visitors may be well-known artists-designers, as well as younger, emerging artists-designers.
+Witt Visitors work at the school, give workshops for students, and participate in critiques and classroom visits.
+Visitors may be artists, designers, curators, critics, or scholars.
 As visitors are meant to enhance curriculum in a practical manner, nominations are exclusive to faculty.

 Fall 2015 Witt Visitors